How do I know if my child needs therapy?

-- An inabilty to concentrate, or even a teacher report of hyperactivity, may be an indication that your child is experiencing mental health difficulties.
-Children who are tempermentally sensitive, highly anxious, have witnessed fighting and discord between their parents, or have experienced a death or other traumatic event may be distracted by worry or fear.
+- An inability to concentrate, or even a teacher report of hyperactivity, may be an indication that your child is experiencing mental health difficulties.
+Children who are temperamentally sensitive, highly anxious, have witnessed fighting and discord between their parents, or have experienced a death or other traumatic event may be distracted by worry or fear.

-- A low tolerance for frustration is another indication of mental health issues in young children.
-Children may become aggitated or frustrated to an overwhelming degree when faced with a seemingly simple task.
+- Low tolerance for frustration is another indication of mental health issues in young children.
+Children may become agitated or frustrated to an overwhelming degree when faced with a seemingly simple task.
 They may erupt into a tantrum, storm off, or say things like "I hate myself."

-- Children who exhibit withdrawn behavior are of equal concern to children with more disruptive behavior, but rarely get the same attention.
-This includes children who shy away from social interaction and generally do not exhibit the same sponteneity and joy for life that other children do.
+- Children who exhibit withdrawn behavior are of equal concern to children with more disruptive behavior but rarely get the same attention.
+This includes children who shy away from social interaction and generally do not exhibit the same spontaneity and joy for life that other children do.